radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 > RADIUS over the Datagram Transport Layer Security protocol  {{RFC7360}}

+* RADIUS/(D)TLS

+> RADIUS over either DTLS or TLS.

 * TLS

 > Either RADIUS/TLS or RADIUS/DTLS.

 * reverse CoA

-> CoA, ACK, or NAK packets sent over a RADIUS/TLS or RADIUS/DTLS connection which was made from a RADIUS client to a RADIUS server.
+> CoA, ACK, or NAK packets sent over a RADIUS/(D)TLS connection which was made from a RADIUS client to a RADIUS server.

 # Concepts